jeineush/42_Seoul_Digest/README.md

 - the white paper is from https://whitepaper.innovationacademy.kr/index.html

-- the member of the Ignite 42 and topic picture are from https://whitepaper.innovationacademy.kr/3.html
+- the picture of Ignite 42 members and topics are from https://whitepaper.innovationacademy.kr/3.html

 <img src="https://whitepaper.innovationacademy.kr/common/img/chap3/87-01.jpg">